rysonw/rysonw/README.md

 Hawaii Air National Guardsman and rising sophomore at Oregon State University.

-I am an incoming SWE Intern at **Microsoft** where I will be working on their Azure Networking team.
+I am a SWE Intern at **Microsoft** where I am currently working on the AEP CloudSprout Team.
+I am currentlydeveloping multiple auto-egressing workflows to help versioning withing multiple orgs within Azure.
 I have previously interned for Amazon, NASA, and Northrop Grumman with a focus on backend development (with some embedded as well).

 I love learning new things!
 Let's Connect!